 The main effect of monopsony is that the single buyer in a given industry has control of the market.
 That buyer has far too much power in setting the price of the goods or services that they alone are buying.
 This can be quite problematic for the economy, and so ought to be avoided.

-Since so many sellers are competing to sell to that buyer, sellers have no choice but to lower their prices in order to remain competitive.
+Since so many sellers are competing to sell to that buyer, sellers have no choice but to lower their prices to remain competitive.
 That’s why the buyer’s controlling advantage has the effect of lowering the cost of the good.

 Examples of a Monopsony

 One example of this market situation is that of large supermarkets.
-Because they are dominant buyers, they have an advantage over suppliers in the market and are able to drive down the prices they pay to suppliers.
+Because they are dominant buyers, they have an advantage over suppliers in the market and can drive down the prices they pay to suppliers.
 This is a very effective strategy in increasing their profits.
 For instance, when farmers are paid low prices for eggs, they often lack the option to seek out other buyers for their products.
-There are simply too few buyers of bulk amounts of eggs or other such perishable goods (because these goods must be sold relatively quickly, this restricts farmers’ options even further).
+There are too few buyers of bulk amounts of eggs or other such perishable goods (because these goods must be sold relatively quickly, this restricts farmers’ options even further).

 Monopsonies are also very common in the labor market.
 Since workers sell their labor, a single employer hiring for an entire industry can effectively drive wages down.
 After all, workers who refuse to accept these lower wages have no alternative to get hired; only workers who willingly accept low wages end up being employed in that industry.
 In monopsonies, an employer’s advantage over the entirety of the workforce turns wages into a kind of “race to the bottom.”
 This is hugely problematic because it worsens poverty and inequality.